jekyll/jekyll/docs/help/index.md

 Watch videos from members of the Jekyll community speak about interesting use cases, tricks they've learned or meta Jekyll topics.

+### The Dev community

+[DEV’s jekyll tag](https://dev.to/t/jekyll) is a place to share Jekyll projects, articles and tutorials as well as start discussions and ask for feedback on Jekyll-related topics.
+Developers of all skill-levels are welcome to take part.

 ### [Google](https://www.google.com/?q=jekyll)

 Add **jekyll** to almost any query, and you'll find just what you need.